bigpandaio/ansible-workshop/workshop/4_Nginx-now-for-content.md

 The `ansible_date_time` variable is injected by Ansible, which we use to calculate the deployment time.

-The second part is more interesting, here we use the `magic_answer` variable, and we pass that to a Jinja filter called `default`, that will replace the value with the parameter if the variable is null.
+The second part is more interesting, here we use the `magic_answer` variable, and we pass that to a Jinja filter called `default`, that will replace the value with the parameter if the variable is undefined.

 Let's run the playbook again, and override our `magic_answer` variable: